thunderbird/android-knowledgebase-issues/README.md

-# android-knowledgebase-issues
+Thunderbird for Android SUMO KB Issues
-for tracking Thunderbird for Android SUMO Knowledge Base issues
+* This repo is for tracking Thunderbird for Android support.mozilla.org (SUMO) Knowledge Base (KB) issues not for developing software code.
+* We require all those who participate in this repo to agree and adhere to the [Mozilla Community Participation Guidelines](https://www.mozilla.org/about/governance/policies/participation/)
+* For Thunderbird Desktop SUMO KB Issues, see: https://github.com/thunderbird/knowledgebase-issues/